axelmagn/django-serializers/README.md

 The complete list of field names that should be serialized.
 If provided `fields` will override `include` and `exclude`.

-### depth
+### nested

-The `depth` argument controls how nested objects should be serialized.
+The `nested` argument controls if the serialization style should be flat or nested.

-The default is `None`, which means serialization should descend into nested objects.
+The default is `False`, which means that a flat serialization style will be used.
+If `nested` is set to `True`, serialization will descend into any nested objects, and will only fall back to using a flat serialization if recursion occurs.

-If `depth` is set to an integer value, serialization will descend that many levels into nested objects, before starting serialize nested models with a "flat" value.
+If `nested` is set to an integer value, serialization will descend that many levels into nested objects, before starting serialize nested models with a flat value.

-For example, setting `depth=0` ensures that only the fields of the top level object will be serialized, and any nested objects will simply be serialized as simple string representations of those objects.

 ### include_default_fields